ibm-cloud-docs/databases-for-elasticsearch/security-compliance.md

 - Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-iam).
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-etcd}} storage is provided on storage encrypted with [{{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-about).
 Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-key-protect).
-- IP Whitelisting - All deployments support whitelisting IP addresses to restrict access to the service.
+- IP Whitelisting - All deployments support [whitelisting IP addresses](/docs/services/databases-for-elasticsearch?topic=cloud-databases-whitelisting) to restrict access to the service.
+- Public and Private Networking - {{site.data.keyword.databases-for-etcd}} is integrated with [Service Endpoints](/docs/services/databases-for-elasticsearch?topic=cloud-databases-service-endpoints).
+You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.

 ## Data Resilience

-- Backups are included in the service. {{site.data.keyword.databases-for-elasticsearch}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) and are also [encrypted](/docs/services/cloud-object-storage?topic=cloud-object-storage-security).
+- [Backups](/docs/services/databases-for-etcd?topic=databases-for-etcd-dashboard-backups) are included in the service. {{site.data.keyword.databases-for-elasticsearch}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) and are also [encrypted](/docs/services/cloud-object-storage?topic=cloud-object-storage-security).
 - {{site.data.keyword.databases-for-elasticsearch}} deployments are configured with replication.
 Deployments contain a cluster with three nodes where all three are data nodes and any node can be the master node.
-- If you deploy to an [{{site.data.keyword.cloud_notm}} datacenter](/docs/overview?topic=overview-data_center#data_center), your data has multiple copies and each copy resides on a different host.
-If you deploy to a [{{site.data.keyword.cloud_notm}} Global location](https://www.ibm.com/cloud/data-centers/), the cluster is spread over the region's availability zone locations.
-If one data member becomes unreachable, your cluster continues to operate normally.
+- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
+- If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.

 ## General Data Protection Regulation (GDPR)